MBAkinlabi/my-app/NOTES.md

-# When should you optimize?
-- shouldcomponentupdate is for class and react.memo is for function components.
-- If the parent update and it affects you, then you need to use this performance optimaztion.
-But if your parent update and it doesn't affect you, if both of you are separate, then you need this performance optimization trick using shouldcomponentupdate and react.memo.
-Keep this in mind.
+# PureComponents instead of shouldComponentUpdate
+- If you only want to confirm all props that matter to a component, there's an easier way of writing that.
+- Checking if the props changed and then you can do what you want to do
+- If you're checking all props, then you shouldn't use shouldComponentUpdate.
+Instead, extend PureComponent.
+It does check everything you need.